deepc-health/SynthSeg/README.md

 │   │.  seg_config.yaml

 ```
 ----------------
 ### Output Folder Structure
 After processing is over the `<outdir>` has folders - `anatomy_seg` and `matter_seg`.

 where:
-- `anatomy_seg` is the directory where the files with the different brain structures are segmented separately(the resampled to orignal size output of the SynthSeg algorithm)
+- `anatomy_seg` is the directory where the files with the different brain structures are segmented separately(the resampled to original size output of the SynthSeg algorithm)
-- `matter_seg` is the directory where the files where the anatomies are aggregated into different regions like GM, WM, CSF and others as specified by the `seg_config.yaml`
+- `matter_seg` is the directory where the files where the anatomies are aggregated into different regions like GM, WM, CSF, and others as specified by the `seg_config.yaml`
-- `labels.json` is a json file which has the mapping between pixel values of the nifti file and the corresponding name of the structure or region.
+- `labels.txt` is a TXT file that has the mapping between pixel values of the nifti file with the corresponding name of the structure or region and some suggested color scheme that can be used by ITKSnap in the segmentation mode.

 ```
 │